ubick/glue-demo/README.md

 Installation
 ------------

-Download an archive of this application and unpack it somewhere under your web server root directory.
+[Download][2] an archive of this application and unpack it somewhere under your web server root directory.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: